MayBaMay/PB_P5/README.md

 EXIT
 ```
-<br/>Those credentials are contained in config.py module.
+Those credentials are contained in config.py module and will be used by the application.